1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Can food changes help?

 Yes.
-Many patients benefit from a low FODMAP diet, removing trigger foods (dairy, caffeine, spicy items), and adding soluble fiber supplements to ease symptoms.
+There is a Say no to low FODMAP diet, the elimination of trigger foods (dairy, caffeine, spicy dishes), and the consumption of soluble supplements to alleviate the situation.

 Do probiotics help?